These creamy miso pasta noodles with edamame are a vegan nutrient-packed meal that makes for the perfect comfort meal with some Asian-inspired flare!

 More Recipes You Might Like

-If you’re looking for more ways to add some Asian-inspired cuisine like this miso pasta to your weekly meal rotation, check out some of these recipes:
+If you’re looking for more ways to add some Asian-inspired cuisine like this creamy miso pasta to your weekly meal rotation, check out some of these recipes:

 - SOY MIRIN GLAZED HALIBUT WITH ASIAN STIR-FRY